This Must Be the Place

 Cynics could accuse all this of being the hipstery re-purposing of the past.
 To them I caution: the abyss gazes also into you.
 These connections to a bygone era are not merely aspirational.
 It was a slower, simpler time, and Marfa is a slower, simpler town.
 It’s a place that’s proud to exist in the middle of nowhere, with a very real edge that could be intimidating to outsiders expecting something a bit more touristy.
 Instead of rushing to open the gates for the oncoming hordes, Marfa straddles the line between welcoming and withdrawn, careful to preserve its authenticity.

 Similarly, while El Cosmico is nothing if not hospitable, it’s no nostalgia theme park.
 Much like the region it calls home, this is a hotel that’s made better by what guests bring to it.
 Traditional amenities may not be found in abundance, but if you check in with a spirit of adventure and community, you’ll be rewarded with an experience far richer than anything flatscreens or fancy linens could provide.
-It’s all part of what feels like a constant exchange of energy between El Cosmico, Marfa, and their visitors; each side uplifted by the others’ imagination and ingenuity.
+It’s all part of what feels like a constant exchange of energy between El Cosmico, Marfa, and their visitors — each side uplifted by the others’ imagination and ingenuity.

 You’d be forgiven for not fully understanding how this tiny island in the desert became such a global destination.
-In fact, there are probably a lot more reasons than you’d imagine for why so many people make the long trek out to Marfa.
+In fact, there are probably more reasons than you’d imagine for why so many people make the long trek out to Marfa.
 El Cosmico was more than enough to justify my trip, but the town’s complicated appeal existed long before the hotel.

 Marfa Texas